We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Nurx accepts most private health insurance plans, apart from Medicaid and Medicare.
 How much an insured person pays each month will depend on the copayment set by their insurer.

-There is a $15 consultation fee that is generally not eligible for insurance coverage, and uninsured people could pay around $15 per month for their medications.
+Consultation fees start from $15, as the price depends on the health concern that a person may have.
+It is generally not eligible for insurance coverage, and uninsured people could pay around $15 per month for their medications.

 • a wide array of brands and prices to choose from